PHYSICAL THERAPY FAQs

 What degree programs are offered at NCC in Physical Therapy?

-What is the difference between a Physical Therapist (PT) and Physical Therapist Assistant (PTA)?
+What is the difference between a Physical Therapist (PT) and a Physical Therapist Assistant (PTA)?

 How do I decide whether to become a PTA or PT?

-Volunteering and observing PTs and PTAs in the field can help you decide.
-Videos of PTs and PTAs can be seen online at www.beapt.org.
+The website www.beapt.org provides a wealth of information.
+Prospective PT and PTA students can view career and education information and link to videos highlighting the fields.
 A faculty advisor can review your high school and/or college records to help you decide.
-Appointments with an NCC PT faculty advisor are available through the Allied Health Sciences Department, Room E2225, 516.572.9640.
+Appointments with an NCC PT faculty advisor are available through the Allied Health Sciences Department located in Cluster E-Room E2225, 516.572.9640.

 Can a PTA become a PT?